mr-know-it-all/stock-app/README.md

 - the user can select a custom interval for the data and also interact with the chart, hide metrics, display average value
 - the stock data is displayed with daily intervals

+##NFRs
+- data fetching depends on the data provider
+- companies query and company profile data could be, in theory, cached client side (with something like React Query), or server side, using a proxy server in front of the data provider
+- the company search functionality has a 300ms debounce.
+Even with premium paid data providers this should remain in place.
+The current data provider (finnhub), at least for the free access, is not a fast one.
+- for the chart rendering, [chart.js's performace](https://www.chartjs.org/docs/latest/general/performance.html), on which react-chartjs-2 is built, is quite good.
+Disabling some features could further improve its performance.

 ## Design considerations
 The only page implemented is Dashboard page.
 It sends selected company symbol (company stock indentifier) and api methods to its subcomponents: SearchCompanies, CompanyProfile and CompanyStockChart.
 These subcomponents could be reused across a larger application.